 Before you apply for a debt consolidation loan, you need to make sure it is the right choice for your business.
 For example, if you have several loans with low interest rates and do not mind making multiple payments each month, consolidating them into one loan with a higher interest rate would wind up costing more in the end.
 Another thing to consider is how much interest you will be paying.
 You might get a lower interest rate on a debt consolidation loan with a longer term, but this could result in you having to pay more in interest over the life of the loan.

 If after examining your company’s financial situation, you decide that a debt consolidation loan is a good solution, you need to shop around for the lowest rates and best terms.
-Do your due diligence and look at banks, credit unions and online lenders.
 It is also a good idea to contact the lenders on your shortlist and ask them about their business loan fees.
 Some of the most common fees include origination fees, service/processing fees, and wire transfer fees.
 Additionally, do not forget to ask if they charge penalties for prepaying on your consolidation loan.

 Consolidating business debt can lower your monthly loan payments if you have a favorable credit score.
 For example, if you have a couple of loans and a line of credit and you have a history of making your payments on time, you most likely have good credit.
 Keep in mind that your credit score is only one thing that your lender will take into consideration when evaluating your loan application.
 Other important factors will include your time in business, annual revenue, debt-to-income ratio, and collateral.